How to add Choice Eliminator to Google Forms

 Now that you’ve installed Choice Eliminator Lite, it’s time to add it to your questions.
 Choice Eliminator works best with dropdown questions.

-1. Click into the dropdown question you want to limit.
+1. Click on the dropdown question you want to limit.

 2. Click the Add-ons button and select Choice Eliminator Lite, then click Configure.